News

 So which is better - bovine collagen or marine collagen?

 Everyone's body is different, so there is no one-size-fits-all answer to this question.
 Collagen is a powerful nutrient for health and cosmetics in any high-quality product.
-Other factors involved include dietary preferences, intolerances/allergies, lifestyle and budget.
+Other factors include dietary preferences, intolerances/allergies, lifestyle and budget.

 Marine collagen is better for various reasons.
 The two fundamental advantages are the purity and the bioavailability.
 Here are some pros and cons of both types: